 When the Protestant came into reformation, people also began to view the shade as gaudy, even immoral, and its preeminence began to fade.

 In Isaiah (1:18), it says: “Though your sins be as scarlet, they shall be white as snow.”
 Red also represents sin, and is the liturgical colour for Pentecost.

-In Islam, red is the colour for sacrifice and courage.
-The history of red color and symbolism shines forth in Buddhist aesthetics in the type of paintings known as red thangkas.
-It is also the color of powerful rituals and deeds.
+In Islam, red is the colour of sacrifice and courage.
+The history of red colour and symbolism shines forth in Buddhist aesthetics in the type of paintings known as red thangkas.
+It is also the colour of powerful rituals and deeds.

 The Thangka, a Tibetan painting using ground mineral pigment on cotton or silk, functions as one of the principal meditational tools in Buddhist practice.